A complete picture

 Kick rhythm & efficiency

-Bent-knee kick, cross-kick, kick timing relative to the pull — above-water footage reveals more about the kick than most swimmers expect.
+Bent-knee kick, cross-kick, kick timing relative to the pull — underwater footage shows exactly what your legs are doing below the surface.

 Turn technique

-Approach, flip timing, push-off angle and breakout distance — analysed from the poolside camera, covering the key phases of a tumble turn.
+Approach, flip timing, push-off angle and breakout depth — captured above and below the water, covering the key phases of a tumble turn.

 Stroke rate & DPS